quantumgardener/qg.blog/content/maps/The Quantum Operating System.md

 **Quantum OS** is my operating system which in no way suggests I am a computer.
 Rather, it is a set of notes that describe the rules and standards I have determined are best to manage my digital information as I see fit.

 > [!INFO] CORE CONCEPT
-> [[Organising Digital Knowledge Across Multiple Systems]] describes in detail where I store documents and how I organise them..
+> [[Organising digital knowledge across multiple systems]] describes in detail where I store documents and how I organise them..
 [](Organising%20digital%20knowledge%20across%20multiple%20systems.md) Knowledge]] because it is a waste of my time and yours.
 - [[Personal knowledge management systems must be flexible]] otherwise it puts unnecessary friction into thinking.
 - [[Designing The Quantum Garden]]